Ankush-PR/DBMS/README.md

 # DBMS
-Step 0: Install Postgis and Enable it on Postgres Created a new PostgreSQL database and enable the PostGIS extension:
+Step 0: Install Postgis and Enable it on Postgres Created a new PostgreSQL database and enable the PostGIS extension:<br><br>
 ![alt text](https://github.com/Astroboyag/DBMS/commit/dd34acd5b532327391a160b332e14b4254cc1eac)